Esta publicación está disponible en español.

 - Families Anonymous: Families Anonymous is a 12-step fellowship for the family and friends of individuals with drug- or alcohol-related issues.

 - National Association for Children of Alcoholics (NACoA): This non-profit organization provides educational materials and advocacy services to help the children of alcohol-dependent parents.

-If someone you love is struggling with addiction and you are looking for ways to help, The Recovery Village Palm Beach can be an excellent resource for you.
+If someone you love is struggling with addiction and you are looking for ways to help, The Recovery Village Palm Beach at Baptist Health can be an excellent resource for you.
 We can help you and your loved one through the pain of addiction and into a sustainable, healthy recovery.
 Call us today to learn more about how our programs could work for you.